sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

-xx Jul 2009 - * Select tool: can select shapes to alter their colour/thickness,
+05 Oct 2009 - * Select tool: can select shapes to alter their colour/thickness,
                 edit text and notes, move shapes and resize them.
 Selected shapes are drawn with an outline "handle" at their corners -- Images and text can also be repositioned